What is the Electrical Outlet in Vanuatu?

 Vanuatu's Voltage and Frequency

-In Vanuatu, the electric current is 230 V at 50 Hz, which means the electrical system delivers 230 volts with 50 cycles per second.
+The electric current is 230 V at 50 Hz in Vanuatu, which means the electrical system delivers 230 volts with 50 cycles per second.

 This includes countries like the United States, Canada, Japan, and most of Central and South America.